I3N0dWZm/I3N0dWZm.github.io/general/Cheap_CCTV.md

 hashcat -m 1500 -a 3 absxcfbgXtb3o
 ```

-cracked in 10 seconds, even with a simple brute force command.
+Cracked in 10 seconds, even with a simple brute force command.

 absxcfbgXtb3o:xc3511

-this has obviously CCTV has been removed and changed
+This CCTV system has been removed and changed for a more secure unit after this was proved.